 In a load-bearing structure, we cannot punch holes in a wall to attach two rooms, it will damage the construction.

-Load bearing masonry construction is rarely used because it does not perform very well in earthquakes, it is also extremely labor and material intensive.
+Load-bearing masonry construction is rarely used because it does not perform very well in earthquakes and it is also extremely labor and material intensive.

 Most modern multi-storied buildings are constructed with structural frames and non-load bearing walls.